 I have made several recipes from Bobby's site, BlogChef.net.
 He has such a great blog with so many recipes that we love.
 I look forward to every email I get telling me he has a new blog post up!
 Other recipes of his that we loved were Black Pepper Chicken, Parmesan Fish, Coconut Shrimp (Chinese Buffet Style), and Fried Rice. (the links all take you to my posts with photos, then links directly to Bobby's recipes).
 If you have not yet been to his blog, you really must go there.
 He has something for everyone and I have to say, he is my most favorite resource for recipes that I know Grumpy will most likely love.

-Cook beef, drain, and add seasoning blend with water according to packet instructions (or according to linked recipe).
+- Cook beef, drain, and add seasoning blend with water according to packet instructions.
 Set aside.

-Crush enough Fritos to cover the bottom of a 8×8 square baking dish.
+- Crush the corn chips and cover the bottom of a 8x8 square baking dish.
 Layer with bean mixture, next with meat mixture and then top with remaining 1 cup of cheese and sliced black olives.

-Remove from oven, top with chopped tomatoes and cilantro.
+- Remove from oven, top with chopped tomatoes and cilantro.
 Serve with extra Frito Scoops.
-Delicious!
-Especially with lots and lots of cilantro! 😉